 It is necessary for the recipient of a JWE to be able to determine the key that was employed for the encryption operation.
 The key employed can be identified using the Header Parameter methods described in Section 4.1 or can be identified using methods that are outside the scope of this specification.
 Specifically, the Header Parameters jku, jwk, x5u, x5t, x5c, and kid can be used to identify the key used.
-These header parameters MUST be integrity protected if the information about the key that they convey is to be considered trusted.
+These header parameters MUST be integrity protected if the information that they convey is to be utilized in a trust decision.